teamtito/tito-gdpr-compliance/third-parties.md

 https://www.stripe.com
 _1 Grand Canal Street Lower, Grand Canal Dock, Dublin, D02 H210_

+We use Stripe for billing.
+Stripe stores customer information, names, emails and details of fees on any payments processed by Stripe, as well as individual order details such as references and ticket types.

 ## Other Services below may store some personal information

 ### PayPal